MetaMask/SIPs/SIPS/sip-28.md

   - The time's precision SHALL be truncated on the extension side to minutes.
   - If no timezone is provided, the time SHALL be understood to be local-time.
     > Use ISO's `Z` identifier if you want to use UTC time.
-- `request` - A JSON object that will provided as-is to `onBackgroundEvent` handler as parameter.
+- `request` - A JSON object that will provided as-is to `onCronjob` handler as parameter.

 An example of usage is given below.